Dr. Scott Cowen

 President Emeritus, Tulane University

-Scott S. Cowen served as Tulane’s 14th president from July 1998 through June 2014.
+Scott S. Cowen served as Tulane’s 14th president from July 1998 through June 2014, and is the incoming interim president of Case Western Reserve University.
 TIME magazine named Cowen one of the nation’s Top 10 Best College Presidents, and he was one of only four university leaders nationwide to receive the 2009 Carnegie Corporation Academic Leadership Award.

 In recognition of his commitment to higher education and society at large, Cowen received the 2014 TIAA-CREF Theodore M. Hesburgh Award for Leadership Excellence in Higher Education.